Osen Municipality: Coat of arms

 The coat of arms was granted on 27 March 1987.
 The official blazon is "Azure, a net argent" (Blått dekket med sølv fiskegarn).
 This means the arms have a blue field (background) and the charge is part of a fishing net.
 The fishing net has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The design is based off of an old petroglyph and it was chosen to symbolize the importance of fishing for the community.
+The design is based on an old petroglyph and it was chosen to symbolize the importance of fishing for the community.
 Several different arms were designed, all with fisheries as the main theme, but the council finally chose this one, which is unique among Norwegian civic heraldry.
 The arms were designed by Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Osen.
+The Church of Norway has one parish (sokn) within Osen Municipality.
 It is part of the Fosen prosti (deanery) in the Diocese of Nidaros.